CoderSales/stocks-Polygon/documentation/SetupGitHubIssueTemplateSteps.md

 - Optional Step: `Preview and edit` (Before committing to repo)
 - Click pencil to edit
   - type in fields to edit contents
+- Optional Step: Can set as default
+- Propose changes